lindasz9/ai-learning-journey/notes/01-Machine-Learning/07-Hybrid-Learning-Techniques.md

 ### 🔹 How It Works

-1. Encode each modality using its own specialized encoder (e.g., CNN for images, Transformer for text)
+1. Encode each *modality* using its own specialized encoder (e.g., CNN for images, Transformer for text)
 2. Fuse the outputs into a shared representation
 3. Perform predictions or reasoning tasks using the combined features

-### 🔹 Use Cases
+### 🔹Applications

 - **Vision + Text**: Image captioning, Visual Question Answering
 - **Audio + Text**: Multimodal sentiment analysis, voice assistants